 26-year-old Isabela is now a doctoral candidate at the DKFZ, a renowned Heidelberg institution, and retains her passion for communicating complex facts in a lively and interesting way.
 “I like entertaining people,” she says.
 “The science slam is also a great opportunity to help the public understand science better.
 There are so many preconceptions when it comes to cancer.
 For example, many people think that chemotherapy or radiotherapy are generally a bad thing.
 But that’s not true.
 That’s why I think it’s important to explain the facts to people, and humour can be useful for this.”
 Isabela was able to obtain her current position as a researcher at the DKFZ thanks to a DAAD scholarship that enabled her to complete her dual Master’s degree programme in Santiago de Chile and at the University of Heidelberg.
 This particular cooperative programme is coordinated by the Heidelberg Center Latin America, one of the DAAD’s Centres of Excellence.

-The Master’s program “Clinical Medical Physics” (CMP) is phased out in the current summer semester 2019.
+The Master’s program “Clinical Medical Physics” (CMP) is phased out by Sept.
+30th 2019.
 Admission is no longer possible!